Discover top website trends and insights for 2025

 • Temporary Error (502)

-What are the common causes of a 502 bad gateway error
+What causes the 502 bad gateway error?

 • Unresolved DNS – An incorrect or outdated DNS record can result in visitors receiving a 502 error.
 This may be caused by their DNS server, equipment, browser, or ISP.
 A DNS error can also happen temporarily if a website has just switched hosting services.